renaudboulard/renaudboulard.github.io/about.md

 #### PassEvent
 ![image-title-here](/assets/images/passevent.png)

 A service to help organization of events, covering ticket scanning, online ticketing, tailor-made organization and management of the cash register.
 I worked on the mobile application.
-Use to manage events with more than 1000 attendees.
+Service used to manage events with more than 1000 attendees.

 -------------